Getting the Most Neutrinos out of IsoDAR: The Full Simulation

 \subsection{Comparison of converters}

 In this subsection we compare various converter designs.
-As bounce-back results in significant neutron loss in the case of a W converter, the target has been surrounded with a 10 cm gap in this case.
+As bounce-back results in significant neutron loss in the case of a W converter, the target has been surrounded with a 10 cm gap or vacuum sleeve in this case as described in Subsec.~\ref{manicasez}.
 To increase the yield of the metallic Li converter, 5 cm of heavy water moderator has been placed between the target and the converter in this case, following the design in Ref.~\cite{daed12}.

-The results are shown in Fig.~\ref{totfig}.
-Our main result is apparent here, the converters in which Li is mixed with a deuterium moderator significantly outperform the others.
+The results are shown in Figs.~\ref{totfig} for various ${}^7$Li masses.
+Our main result is apparent here, the converters in which Li is mixed with a deuterium moderator significantly outperform the others with the same total mass of ${}^7$Li, in accordance with the expectations of Ref.~\cite{russi90}.
+The ${}^7$Li mass dominates the materials cost of the converter, however in Fig.~\ref{totpesifig} we have performed the same comparison fixing the {\it{total}} converter mass.
+Here one finds that metallic Li is the best at very small masses.
+In the case of the W target and 250 MeV beam, LiOD$\cdot$D${}_2$O suffers considerably from neutrons lost after bouncing back into the target and indeed one can see that as a result, at fixed total converter mass, it is outperformed by metallic Li.